17 Best Places to Visit in California

 Golden Gate Bridge and the San Francisco skyline

 San Francisco packs an incredible number of tourist attractions into just seven by seven square miles.
-It's a small, walkable city as long as you don't mind steep streets or hopping on a cable car.
+It's a small, walkable city as long as you don't mind hiking up steep streets or hopping on a cable car.

 The hip and edgy Mission district is the place to try up-and-coming restaurants or sample ethnic cuisine, relax in a coffee shop, and browse unique shops.
-The stylish Hayes Valley neighborhood is renowned for its restaurants, as well as fancy retail boutiques.
+The stylish Hayes Valley neighborhood is renowned for its restaurants, as well as unique retail boutiques.

 Coit Tower in San Francisco